matyus/matyus.github.com/_posts/2022-01-29-products-and-features-are-a-means-to-an-end.md

 Any metric that becomes a goal ceases to be a useful metric.

-Humanity violates this Law constantly without realizing it, so the least you can do is talk to your team and make sure you all can distinguish between metrics and goals is a productive way.
+Humanity violates this Law constantly without realizing it, so the least you can do is talk to your team and make sure you all can distinguish between metrics and goals in a productive way.

 ### Working with agility